arcadia168/professional-finder-react-app/README.md

-# Professional Finder React Redux Express App
+# Professional Finder App

+### Written using React and Redux running on a Node Express server.

 See the finished project running on Google Cloud here: https://professional-finder-app.appspot.com/